 The good news is that robust security is not complicated.
 Professional platforms, consistent practices, and continuous monitoring solve most risks.
 The investment is small compared to the cost of an incident.

-For VISU, security is a foundation, not an optional feature.
+For VISU, security is foundation, not optional feature.
 Every QR code generated by the platform carries protections that keep brands and consumers safe.

 What is QRishing and how does it work?